 To fully understand where the blockage is and what's causing it, plumbers can rely on a CCTV camera to feed into the drainage system and get a better look at what's going on.
 With the information from the camera, they can then choose the best method to clear the blockage and preserve the integrity of the stormwater pipes.

-A popular method to unblock stormwater drains and pipes is using a high-pressure jet hose.
+A popular method to unblock stormwater drains and pipes is using a high-pressure jet water hose.
 This safe and effective tool uses a specialised hose and nozzle that shoots water into the pipes to break up dirt, leaves, and silt.
 The hose uses a motorised pump to achieve a pressure of between 4000-5000 psi which can cut through just about anything blocking your drain, including tree roots.
-The only thing that a high-pressure water cleaning cannot fix is issues resulting from damage or collapsed pipes; these are remedied by replacing or relining the pipes themselves.
+The only thing that a high-pressure water cleaning cannot fix is issues resulting from damaged or collapsed pipes; these are remedied by replacing or relining the pipes themselves.

 If your stormwater drain is cracked or collapsed, you will require relining or replacing to fix your drainage issues.
 Relining the pipes involves inserting a custom section of piping or lining within the existing drainage line to repair any damage or cracks.
 Relining can be done on all pipes and is a cost-effective solution that reduces any significant disruption.

 If you have significant issues with your stormwater drain, plumbers may be required to dig it up for inspection and replace whole sections.
 Digging up the drainage lines is often a last resort due to the time, labour and cost involved with this process.
 However, it may be necessary to solve significant issues.
-Plumbers will dig out around the existing piping, making a trench and conduct any work required to repair the drainage system.
+Plumbers will dig out around the existing piping, create a trench and conduct any work required to repair the drainage system.
 After completing the repair, they will fill in the trench and perform any landscaping necessary.

 The best way to prevent a future blockage in your stormwater drain is to keep your pipes, roof and garden maintained.
 A common cause for the blockage is the build-up of sediment, soil, and debris.
 Simple practices such as cleaning your gutters and flushing your downpipes on a routine basis prevent significant build-up.
 Additionally, installing guards on your drains will prevent debris from getting into the drain and pipe system.